pvcraven/arcade_book/source/chapters/01_setup/setup.rst

 Machine Code
 ^^^^^^^^^^^^

-In the early days of computing, this is how people coded programs.
-Just punch in numbers that represent computer instructions.
-Then punch in data.
+In the early days of computing, programmers punched in numbers that represented commands for the CPU.
+Then the programmers punched in the data.

 We call these numbers that are instructions `machine code`_.
 Note that not all numbers on the computer are machine code (they might just be data),